 2. REMEMBER TO HAVE YOUR HUBBY’S RING WITH YOU -— It’s common for the best man to have these, but if you want them photographed, start with it in the shoebox mentioned above and you, your MOH, personal attendant or your photographer can hand it off to the best man before the ceremony!

 3. HAVE YOUR WEDDING DRESS HANGING AWAY FROM THE HUSTLE & BUSTLE OF THE MORNING — or keep it in the bag until your photographer arrives!
-It will put your mind at east knowing there won’t be any “oops” when the mimosas come busting out or a bridesmaid is reapplying lipgloss nearby.
+It will put your mind at ease knowing there won’t be any “oops” when the mimosas come busting out or a bridesmaid is reapplying lipgloss nearby.
 Now you don’t have to worry or hover over people as they pass by your dress!

 BONUS TIP: If you or the person helping you into your dress has been around makeup, be sure to wash your hands before touching your dress — as the photographer, I always do this! 👍🏻